Elizabeth Mayer-Davis

 Graduate Student Center, Room 201

-Ally training: Mental Health First Aid, Safe Zone, Safe Zone - Transgender/Nonbinary, Green Zone, HAVEN, Implicit Bias, UndocuCarolina
+Ally training: Mental Health First Aid, Safe Zone, Green Zone, HAVEN, Implicit Bias, UndocuCarolina

-Rachell Underhill provides technical support for Graduate School web sites, builds and administers custom web applications and databases, develops custom digital solutions, and provides guidance and training on all aspects of information technology, including digital communications, accessibility, and information security.
+Rachell Underhill directs information technology for Graduate School, and builds and administers web sites, specialized web applications, dashboards and databases.
+She designs and develops custom full-stack digital solutions to support graduate education and provides guidance and training on all aspects of information technology, including digital communications, accessibility, and information security.

 Feedback